 Our trade receivables from amounts billed for contract manufacturing services provided by Avid have historically been derived from a small customer base.
 Most contracts require up-front payments and installment payments during the service period.
 We perform periodic evaluations of the financial condition of our ongoing customers and generally do not require collateral, but we can terminate any contract if a material default occurs.
-As of July 31, 2014 and April 30, 2014, approximately 100% and 99% of our trade receivables, respectively, represent amounts due from two customers.
+Approximately 95% of our trade receivable balance as of October 31, 2014, represents amounts due from three customers.
+Approximately 99% of our trade receivable balance as of April 30, 2014, represents amounts due from two customers.

 In addition, contract manufacturing revenue generated by Avid has historically been derived from a small customer base (Note 9).
 These customers typically do not enter into long-term contracts because their need for drug supply depends on a variety of factors, including the drug's stage of development, their financial resources, and, with respect to commercial drugs, demand for the drug in the market.
-Our future results of operations could be adversely affected if revenue from any one of our primary customers is significantly reduced or eliminated
+Our future results of operations could be adversely affected if revenue from any one of our primary customers is significantly reduced or eliminated.